 - Where is the right space?
 Where is a safe space?
-Will we need separate space so that different genders, ages or other cultural groupings, will be able to speak freely? - What visual cues, symbols, objects or sounds would create a welcoming space that acknowledges Indigenous culture meaningfully and brings it into the space? - What connections can be made in this space to the land, its features and its spirit?
+Will we need separate space so that men and women, or old and young, or other cultural groupings, will be able to speak freely? - What visual cues, symbols, objects or sounds would create a welcoming space that acknowledges Indigenous culture meaningfully and brings it into the space? - What connections can be made in this space to the land, its features and its spirit?